Ohood-Alharbi/saudi-newspapers-articles-topic-modeling/Report.md

 The main goal of this project is to extract topics from Arabic articles that are extracted from various online Saudi newspapers using NLP and Topic Modeling techniques.

 ## Design
-The data provided on Github was stored as json files.
-Therefore, I needed to concat the files to have one large dataset as a dataframe of Arabic articles.
+The data provided on Github was stored as JSON files.
+Therefore, I needed to concatenate the files to have one large dataset as a data frame of Arabic articles.
 Then I started the preprocessing by removing non-Arabic letters, English numbers, Arabic punctuations, special characters, and newline characters.
-Then I applyed TF-IDF Vectorizer and I removed the Arabic stop words.
+Then I applied TF-IDF Vectorizer and I removed the Arabic stop words.
 After that, I started the Topic Modeling using NMF and LDA.
-Finally, I choosed the best model and I visualized the results to figure out the topics.
+Finally, I chose the best model and I visualized the results to figure out the topics.

 ## Data
-In this project we used the data from Github (https://github.com/inparallel/SaudiNewsNet).
+In this project, we used the data from Github (https://github.com/inparallel/SaudiNewsNet).
 It contains a set of 31,030 Arabic newspaper articles along with metadata, extracted from various online Saudi newspapers.

 ## Algorithms
-In the topic modeling I have used two algorithms, NMF and LDA.
+In the topic modeling, I have used two algorithms, NMF and LDA.
 * NMF
-In this algorithm, I tryed to tune over different number of topics.
+In this algorithm, I tried to tune over a different number of topics.
 The best number was 5 topics. and it was easy to interpret each topic using Word Cloud visualization.
 * LDA
-* For this algorithm, I tunned the model using GridSearch and the best estimater was 3 topics.
-The, I tryed to visualiza it using pyLDvis, but the result were not making any scens.
-Therefore, I conclude that this model can not be used fo this problem and this dataset.
+For this algorithm, I tuned the model using GridSearch and the best number was 3 topics.
+Then, I tried to visualize it using pyLDvis, but the result was not making any sense.
+Therefore, I conclude that this model can not be used for this problem and this dataset.

 ## Tools
 - Python and Jupyter Notebook